 Take a Break

 Whether you are binge-watching on Netflix, looking after the kids, or working from home, I suggest you take a break, especially if you sit in front of the computer for the entire day.
 You can sip your favorite brand of black coffee.
 You can prep your go-to snack to satisfy your cravings and taste buds.
 The most important thing of all is to stretch to relieve the tension in your neck, shoulder, and back.
 Stretching can also prevent injury and ensure overall well-being.
 Furthermore, as a result of the pandemic, we tend to sit in front of our computers or smartphones in a stretch, watching our favorite shows.
-It might lead to hearing problems or strain your eyes.
+It might lead to hearing problems or strain your eyes, even if you are already taking steps to help with this, such as wearing blue light glasses to help filter the glare out of screens and make looking at the screen a little more comfortable.
 Hence, it becomes even more important to take care of your eyes and ears.
 You can visit an eye specialist from time to time to get your eyes tested and an ear specialist who can perform the hearing test or even earwax removal in case you need it.

 Limit Foods High in Saturated Fat, Added Sugar, and Sodium